 While there are over 50,000 kanji, there are only 214 kanji radicals, so you can understand now why radicals are so important.

-And the best part is that if you don’t even have to learn all the 214 radicals.
+And the best part is that you don’t even have to learn all the 214 radicals.
 The 6 most frequent radicals (人, 口, 心, 手, 木, 水), appear in 25% of the most common kanji!
 And basically, you can start by learning the 50 most frequent radicals, because they appear in 75% of the most common kanji that you need to learn in Japanese.

-Let’s face it, kanji aren’t easy to learn or remember just by looking at them (specially the most complex kanji).
+Let’s face it, kanji aren’t easy to learn or remember just by looking at them (especially the most complex kanji).
 A good way to help you remember kanji is to use mnemonics.
-To apply this method, you just have to decompose a kanji in smaller parts using the radicals.
+To apply this method, you just have to decompose a kanji into smaller parts using the radicals.
 Each radical has its meaning so use the radicals’ meaning to create a story about that kanji that will help you memorize the meaning and even the reading of that specif kanji.

 The book Remembering the Kanji by James Heisig is a reference and a great resource to have when learning kanji.
 It is pretty much available in any bookstore or online on Amazon.
 I would also recommend using the Kanji Pict-O-Graphix book to learn kanji using images.

 As we saw at the beginning of this article, the Japanese learn kanji by writing it over and over again, but this is not an effective method for a foreigner who wants to learn the language.
 Instead, you should use spaced repetition.
 This just means that rather than stressing over a kanji character for hours until you learn it, you should simply work on that kanji for a few minutes, then do something else, and then come back to that kanji again.

 Dreaming of Japan?
 Here’s your go-to guide for a great trip.

 By training your brain to recall information you saw a moment ago, you make the memory stick, and if you apply this method again and again, you are less likely to forget what you’ve learned.